wandyezj/wandyezj.github.io/docs/_posts/2022-06-26-code-review.md

     - if unavailable to promptly do the review, redirect to another available reviewer, if there is no other appropriate reviewer provide an time frame.
 - [ ] seek context
     - What is this change for?
+- [ ] documentation
+    - Is there a written explanation of the feature others will be able to refer to later outside of the review?
+    - Is there a written explanation of the change and how it is implemented?
+    - How is the change architected?
+- [ ] architecture
+    - Does the change fit into the existing architecture?
+- [ ] test
+    - What tests offer evidence the change works as designed?
+    - What tests help ensure the change will continue to work?
+    - how is the

 - Ideally, read code in entirety before leaving comments (unfortunately, most review platforms don't allow draft comments)
 - It can be helpful to clone the branch with the change to poke the code and try it out for yourself